 Upcoming Sunday Youth Classes and Events:

-March Youth Religious Exploration: Paying Attention
+May Youth Religious Exploration: Awakening Curiosity

-We look forward to these opportunities for community.
 Please reach out to one of us if you have questions, comments, or would like more information on our programming.

 _